TheIoTLearningInitiative/InternetOfThingsCloud/documentation/ConceptsInfrastructure.md

 > High-availability clusters (also known as HA clusters or fail-over clusters) are groups of computers that support server applications that can be reliably utilized with a minimum of down-time.
 They operate by using high availability software to harness redundant computers in groups or clusters that provide continued service when system components fail.
 [Wikipedia](https://en.wikipedia.org/wiki/High-availability_cluster)

+# Elastic Computing

+> Elastic computing is a concept in cloud computing in which computing resources can be scaled up and down easily by the cloud service provider.
+Elastic computing is the ability of a cloud service provider to provision flexible computing power when and wherever required.

 # Virtual LAN

 > A virtual LAN (VLAN) is any broadcast domain that is partitioned and isolated in a computer network at the data link layer (OSI layer 2).
 LAN is an abbreviation of local area network.
 To subdivide a network into virtual LANs, one configures a network switch or router.
 [Virtual LAN](https://en.wikipedia.org/wiki/Virtual_LAN)